laravel/docs/validation.md

 <a name="rule-required"></a>
 #### required

 The field under validation must be present in the input data and not empty.
-A field is considered "empty" if one of the following conditions are true:
+A field is "empty" if it meets one of the following criteria:

 <div class="content-list" markdown="1">